Swap lines no fix for emerging markets trounced by strong dollar

 The Federal Reserve provided $45 million of liquidity to foreign central banks in the latest week via its swap lines, the New York Fed said on Thursday.

-The dollar is up nearly 16% this month versus the Russian rouble RUB= and 18% against the Mexican peso MXP=.
+The dollar is up more than 16% this month versus the Russian rouble RUB= and 17% against the Mexican peso MXP=.
 Others such as the Indonesian rupiah IDR=, Turkish lira TRY= and South African rand ZAR= also have suffered big losses.

+In a further sign of the pressure, implied volatility for the currencies of several emerging markets, including Russia RUBSWO=FN, Mexico MXNSWO=FN and Turkey TRYSWO=FN has risen sharply.

 Emerging market currencies sinkhttps://tmsnrt.rs/39YjsWG